will-hart/jou/packages/ld46/docs/design.md

 ## Changes end of day 1

-- monster level and number of monsters scales with arena excitement
+- ~~monster level and number of monsters scales with arena excitement~~
-  - justification for this is moving to bigger arenas
+  - ~~justification for this is moving to bigger arenas~~
 - can play one card per fighter per turn
+- players draft monster cards
+- if a player kills a monster solo they get 2x the Popularity